tw-mosip/inji/docs/mdoc-support.md

 - This processed credential will be ignored while storing the VC data into storage / sharing via bluetooth to avoid bigger data storage / transmission respectively and will be kept only in state machine context, which avoids communication with pixelpass every time for rendering.
 - Post getting the processed VC, the wellknown of the issuer is then used for rendering the labels of the VC and ordering of the fields.
   - Detail view of VC
-    - field label -> displaying field name should be from Credential Issuer metadata claims’s display attribute ([Reference](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-ID1.html#name-credential-issuer-metadata-5))
+    - field label -> displaying field name should be from Credential Issuer (Issuing Authority) metadata claims' display attribute ([Reference](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-ID1.html#name-credential-issuer-metadata-5))
     - Order of fields -> As per [openID4VCI draft 13](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-ID1.html), we can use order property in wellknown, which is an array of claims.display.name values that lists them in the order they should be displayed by the Wallet. eg - org.iso.18013.5.1\~given_name [format - {namespace}~{claim-value-name}]